What Is Anemia?

 Anemia is a condition that develops when your blood lacks enough healthy red blood cells or hemoglobin.
 Hemoglobin is a main part of red blood cells and binds oxygen.
 If you have too few or abnormal red blood cells, or your hemoglobin is abnormal or low, the cells in your body will not get enough oxygen.
 Symptoms of anemia -- like fatigue -- occur because organs aren't getting what they need to function properly.

 Anemia is the most common blood condition in the U.S. It affects about 3.5 million Americans.
-Women and people with chronic diseases are at increased risk of anemia.
+Women, young children, and people with chronic diseases are at increased risk of anemia.
 Important factors to remember are:

 What Causes Anemia?